bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 ## End Words

-In this tutorial we went through the process of receiving, creating, signing and broadcasting transaction using the BDK wallet with `compact_filters`.
-This demonstrates how BDK capabilities can be used to create Neutrino wallet implementations.
+In this tutorial we went through the process of receiving, creating, signing and broadcasting transaction using the BDK wallet with `compact_filters` feature.
+This demonstrates how BDK capabilities can be used to create SPV light wallets with integrated `BIP157` type `compact_filters` node.